datalogics/pdf-java-toolkit-samples/README.md

 ## Tested IDEs

-The samples were developed and tested using [Mars 4.5.0](https://eclipse.org/mars/)
+The samples were developed and tested using [Neon 4.6.2](https://eclipse.org/neon/)

 ## Using remote input PDF files with the samples